- slide 1 of 13

 - Try to avoid conversations in noisy surroundings.

-- Eliminate the source of noise whenever possible; turn off cell phones, radios or television sets.
+- Eliminate the source of noise whenever possible.
+Turn off cell phones, radios and television sets.

 - slide 11 of 13